ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

 a branch named ``gh-pages`` within the library repository or within a ``gh-pages`` branch within ``<library-repository>-docs``.

+Guidelines on how to acquire a specific DNS for hosting your documentation can be found in :ref:`DNS configuration`.
+Please, ensure that you are compliant with the naming convention for your CNAME.

 For procedural information related to crafting, building, and deploying documentation, see :ref:`Documenting` in the :ref:`How-to` section.